 Simple Ideas to Elevate Your Home

 Given the circumstances, most of us have been spending a lot of time at home and will continue to do so for the foreseeable future.
-This time is what you make of it, so why not use it to do that home makeover you’ve been putting off?
+As one of the best interior designers in New York, I must say that now is the best time to use your newfound time at home to open the old home design books and start your house makeover.
 Here are some tricks you can use to elevate your home in a snap!

-Try to avoid starting with big ticket items a sofa or a set of dining chairs.
+Try to avoid starting with big-ticket items such as a sofa or a set of dining chairs.
 Purchasing replacements for these costs time and money that could be spared with a refreshing of smaller decor pieces.
 Find new accent rugs, throws, and plant holders.
 Switch out pillow covers, wall decor, and centerpieces.
-Purchasing small decorative items that match with your existing furniture is an excellent way to spice up your space without committing to a new piece.
+Purchasing small decorative items that match your existing furniture is an excellent way to spice up your space without committing to a new piece.
 You’ll be surprised by how this can elevate the look of your home.
 You know what they say—the devil’s in the details!

-Plants can bring new life into your space—literally.
+As a very green-driven New York interior design firm, one piece of advice on plants is their ability to bring new life into your space—literally.
 Not only are they beautiful, but when you elevate your home with plants they can also absorb toxins, increase humidity and produce oxygen.
 All you have to do is keep them alive!
 Although that might sound much easier said than done, there are many plants that require minimal care to help you start out.
 Different houseplants require various amounts of watering and light exposure, so be conscious of what your geographical location has to offer before you invest in a new leafy friend.
 Be aware of plants that are not suitable for children or pets.
 The internet has become an encyclopedia of knowledge on plant care and ownership.
-If you have not looked into buying plants online, get ready to have your mind blown by the possibilities and ease of having houseplants delivered straight to your doorstep.
+If you have not looked into buying plants online, get ready to have your mind blown by the possibilities and ease of having house plants delivered straight to your doorstep.
 Until you can start supporting your local plant nurseries in person again, try speaking with an expert online or through the phone.
 You are sure to find the perfect plant for your home in no time.